 - People skills: Building a rapport with your colleagues, subordinates and customers, laying the foundation for better interaction.

 You May Also Like: Achieving Business Objective Through Team Building

 - Proactive Learning: Being open to learning by questioning processes, seeking information, studying new practices and building a unique skill set.

-- Problem solving: Identifying and practicing proven methods for effective resolution of recurring problems; innovative thinking to help resolve new issues.
+- Problem-solving: Identifying and practising proven methods for effective resolution of recurring problems; innovative thinking to help resolve new issues.

 - Decision making: Identifying and analysing multiple options before deciding on the best way forward.

 - Respect for Context: Understanding existing structures, rules and customs to better understand behaviour in context and situation.

 - Citizenship: Accepting all aspects of work – from recognition to weaknesses – to help improve behaviour and performance.